-150th Anniversary – Treaty of Fort Laramie features historically important photographs by the nineteenth century American photographer Alexander Gardner, a Scottish-born immigrant who is celebrated for his emotionally moving photographs of Indian Delegations and Civil War soldiers and his photographic portraits of Abraham Lincoln.
-In 1868, Gardner was commissioned by the federal government to photograph the peace talks between a federally-appointed commission and chiefs of the Plains Indians tribes at Ft.
-Laramie in Wyoming.
-Gardner’s photographs of the many Indian tribal leaders who gathered at Ft.
-Laramie to meet with U.S. government peace commissioners are considered to be among some of his most poignant works.
+The Brinton Museum presents the 150th Anniversary – Treaty of Fort Laramie exhibition, featuring rare, historically important photographs by the celebrated nineteenth century American photographer Alexander Gardner.
+Gardner was a Scottish-born immigrant known for his emotionally moving photographs of Indian Delegations and Civil War soldiers and his photographic portraits of Abraham Lincoln.
+In 1868, Gardner was commissioned by the federal government to photograph the peace talks between a federally-appointed commission and chiefs of the Plains Indians tribes at Fort Laramie in Wyoming.
+Gardner’s photographs of the many Indian tribal leaders who gathered at Fort Laramie to meet with U.S. government peace commissioners are considered to be among some of his most poignant works.

 150th Anniversary – Treaty of Fort Laramie opens in the museum’s S. K. Johnston, Jr. Family Gallery on September 2 and is available to visitors through November 9th.

 In 1841, the first westward-bound emigrants arrived at the fort located at the confluence of the Laramie and North Platte rivers.
 They were bound for Oregon, California and Salt Lake City in Utah.
 In the years 1858 to 1861, the Pike’s Peak Gold Rush brought even more white settlers to the western territories, accelerating conflicts between settlers and the Indians.
 In 1865, a congressional committee began a study of the Indian uprisings and wars in the West, resulting in a written report, Report on the Condition of the Indian Tribes, published in 1867.
 The report ultimately led to the establishment of an Indian Peace Commission on July 20 of the same year.
 The intent and purpose of the commission was to end the Indian wars and prevent future Indian conflicts.